 It means that while working out or in strength training, your body starts to build muscles, and on the other hand, the fat percentage starts to decrease.
 So, even if you’re hitting the gym, the fats are burning anyways.

 The scales may not show a change but your body will be losing fat and toning up.
 In time you will see the changes on the scales too as you burn more fat than you make in muscle!

 Next time someone suggests that the weight of muscle and fat is linked to your weight you can now explain this to them.
-Is this the temporary reason why you are working out and gaining weight?
+Is this the temporary reason why you are working out and losing inches but gaining weight?

 Intensive workout out and gaining weight